 - Open up the layout to expand the space visually

-With this new layout my goal was to:
+With this new layout our goal was to:

-- Relocate the toilet to allow for a large 7 feet by 3 feet walk-in shower.
+- Relocate the loo to allow for a large 7 feet by 3 feet walk-in shower.

 - Brighten the bathroom with a larger centered window